kmsmith137/ch_frb_l1/MANUAL.md

     the CPU cost of dedispersion, given a bonsai config file.
 (These utilities are part of bonsai, not part of ch-frb-l1.)

-  - The L1b config file.
+  - **The L1b config file.**

-    This file is not used by the L1 server itself (the L1 server does not even check whether a file with the given filename exists).
-However, it is passed from the L1 server command line to the L1b command line in the following way.
+    This file is not read by the L1 server itself (the L1 server does not even check whether a file with the given filename exists).
+However, the filename is passed from the L1 server command line to the L1b command line in the following way.
 When the L1 server is invoked with the command line:
     ```